B-UMMI/chewBBACA_tutorial/README.md

     `git clone https://github.com/B-UMMI/chewBBACA_tutorial`
 3. Go to `.../chewBBACA_tutorial/` and run `unzip genomes/complete_genomes.zip` to extract all the complete genomes.
 A directory named `complete_genomes` will be created in `.../chewBBACA_tutorial/`.

-The reported times using the 32 complete genomes were obtained for a DELL XPS13 (10th Generation Intel® Core™ i7-10710U Processor - 12MB Cache, up to 4.7 GHz, using 6 cores).
+The execution times reported in this tutorial were obtained for a DELL XPS13 (10th Generation Intel® Core™ i7-10710U Processor - 12MB Cache, up to 4.7 GHz, using 6 cores).
 Using a computer with less powerful specifications can greatly increase the duration of the analyses.

 ## Schema creation